Carbohydrates Types & Health Benefits

 Good carbs

 In general, good carbs are fruits, vegetables and legumes.
 Good carbs have nutrients at enormous levels.
-The important characteristics of good carbs are low in sodium and saturated fats.
+The important characteristics of good carbs are that they are low in sodium and saturated fats.
 Some of the important foods with good carbs are:

 Whole grains

 Grains are nothing but the seeds of grass-like plants called cereals.
-Some of the common examples of whole grains are rice, wheat and corn.
-Whole grains are classified into three parts namely bran, Endosperm and Germ where bran is the hard and outer shell, the endosperm is the center layer of the grain and germ is the inner layer that consists of vitamins, minerals and proteins.
+Some of the common examples of whole grains are Rice, wheat and corn.
+Whole grains are classified into three parts, namely bran, Endosperm and Germ, where bran is the hard and outer shell, the endosperm is the centre layer of the grain, and the germ is the inner layer that consists of vitamins, minerals and proteins.

 Beans

 Beans are leguminous plants that consist of Pod-borne seeds.
-Beans are a carbon-rich food material that also consists of a substantial amount of zinc, manganese, selenium, and vitamin B1, B6, E and K.
+Beans are a carbon-rich food material that also consists of a substantial amount of zinc, manganese, selenium, and vitamins B1, B6, E and K.

 The high protein and fibre content present in beans helps in weight loss.
-Beans are highly nutritious and are often recommended to newborn babies.
+Beans are highly nutritious and are often recommended for newborn babies.

 Vegetables